El Mesías: Lucha Libre AAA Worldwide (2006–2018)

 Following a month of performing in Puerto Rico, Cosme returned to AAA in an annual event entitled Rey de Reyes under a new gimmick, changing his name to El Mesías.
-From then on, he started to get a bigger push as a main event heel, feuding with Cibernético and his stable "Los Hell Brothers".
+From then on, he started to get a bigger push as a main event heel, feuding with Cibernético and his stable Los Hell Brothers.
 During the feud, Cosme was both leader of La Secta del Mesías and member of La Legión Extranjera.
 Later, Cosme took both the IWC heavyweight championship from Cibernético and the GPCW SUPER-X Monster Title from La Parka in the preliminary rounds of the AAA Mega Championship tournament.
-As Mesías, he became the first wrestler to win the AAA Mega Championship in AAA's pay-per-view event Verano de Escandalo after defeating Chessman (Kevin Citlali Zamora) by disqualification.
-On November 29, 2007, he successfully defended the company's championship in a triple threat match at a pay-per-view titled Guerra de Titanes.
+As Mesías, he became the first wrestler to win the AAA Mega Championship in AAA's pay-per-view event Verano de Escandalo, after defeating Chessman by disqualification.
+On November 29, 2007, he successfully defended the company's championship in a triple threat match at the Guerra de Titanes pay-per-view.
 In March 2008, he returned to AAA after several months of inactivity.
 On March 16, 2008, Cosme dropped the championship to Cibernético.
 He was subsequently involved in an angle with Vampiro, leading to a match at Triplemania XVI, which concluded as a time-limit draw.
 On October 24, 2008, Cosme won the Copa Antonio Peña, defeating six other wrestlers in the process.
-Joaquín Roldán, was responsible for presenting the relevant trophy.
-On December 6, 2008, at Guerra de Titanes, Cosme won the AAA Heavyweight Championship for a second time, defeating El Zorro (Jesús Martínez).
-He also made a full técnico (fan favorite) turn, asking the fans for forgiveness for what he's done while in AAA.
-On March 15, 2009, at the Rey de Reyes (2009) After successfully defending the AAA Mega Championship against Chessman, Dr. Wagner, Jr. challenged him directly after the match.
+Joaquín Roldán presented the relevant trophy.
+On December 6, 2008, at Guerra de Titanes, Cosme won the AAA Heavyweight Championship for a second time, defeating El Zorro.
+He also made a full técnico (face) turn, asking the fans for forgiveness for what he'd done while in AAA.
+On March 15, 2009, at Rey de Reyes, after successfully defending the AAA Mega Championship against Chessman, Dr. Wagner Jr. challenged him directly after the match.
 On June 13, 2009, he was booked to lose the title to Wagner at Triplemania XVII.